-Targeted Rates Revenue
+1Targeted Rates Revenue

-Each significant activity's separate rates are stated at gross, excluding the distribution of investment revenue.
-Revenue from Council's investments is distributed to each community in the District; Fairlie, Lake Tekapo, Twizel and Rural.
+Each significant activity's separate rates are stated at gross, excluding the distribution of investment income.
+Income from Council's investments is distributed to each community in the District; Fairlie, Lake Tekapo, Twizel and Rural.
 This distribution reduces the total Works and Services Rate to be levied over each community.
-The distribution of investment revenue is on the basis of each community's capital values.
+The distribution of investment income is on the basis of each community's capital values.
 In order to fairly reflect the total external operations for the Council in the surplus or deficit, these transactions are eliminated.

-NZTA Subsidies
+2NZTA Subsidies

-1The Council receives grants from the New Zealand Transport Agency (NZTA), which reimburses part of the Council's costs of maintaining and constructing Mackenzie District's roading infrastructure.
+1The Council recives grants from the New Zealand Transport Agency (NZTA), which reimburses part of the Council's costs of maintaining Mackenzie District's roading infrastructure.
 There are no unfulfilled conditions and other contingencies attached to New Zealand Transport Agency subsidies recognised.

-Assets Vested
+3Assets Vested